Why study this course

-During this module, you will be introduced to differing concepts of childhood and wellbeing.
-You will be engaged in critically assessing international reports and policies on children and young people’s wellbeing and how educational establishments may be able to support your wellbeing.
+During this module, you will be introduced to differing concepts of wellbeing and resilience.
+You will be engaged in critically assessing international reports and policies on children and young people’s wellbeing and how educational establishments may be able to support and promote wellbeing and resilience.

 This module will provide you with an experience of the world of work in the form of a placement or work experience.
 It will enable you to apply knowledge and skills in a real-life context offering you a valuable experience to draw on when presenting yourself to employers or selectors upon graduation.